QuantRocket Blog

 QuantConnect's financial picture

 According to QuantConnect's SEC filings and audited financial statements, the company lost $1.7MM in 2020 and $1MM in 2021, and as of August 2022 had approximately $411,000 cash on hand with a burn rate of $43,000 per month, giving it less than a year before it runs out of cash.
-So far, the crowdfunding money its users have pledged should keep the lights on for another 1-2 years.
+So far, the crowdfunding money its users have pledged should keep the lights on for another few years.

 QuantConnect's self-described mission is to "democratize finance," that is, to level the investment playing field by making sophisticated tools and data available to individual investors.
 In conjunction with the shuttering of Quantopian in 2020 — another company that aimed to democratize quant finance — the precarious state of QuantConnect's finances demonstrates the difficulty of carrying out such a mission.